Sun-kissed afternoons at the beach, picnics under the balmy sun, and those invigorating morning jogs: We all love the warm embrace of sunlight.

 The difference in application

-Chemical sunscreens go under your skincare, as they need to sink into the skin.
-They also take about 20 minutes to work (since the ingredients need to be absorbed), so you can’t slap on and step out of the door immediately.
+Chemical sunscreen must go under any occlusive skincare, like oils or heavy moisturizers, as it needs to sink into the skin to prevent sun damage.
+It also takes about 20 minutes to start working (since the ingredients must be absorbed), so you can’t slap on and immediately step out of the door.

 Physical sunscreen goes on top of your skincare, just under makeup.
 They start protecting you immediately, so there’s no waiting time required!